GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/original vision doc.md

 ## 2.vi.
 EV Age
 <div align="justify">
 EV is the age in which AE2 is unlocked, which is a vital point in any modpack with progression, especially GTNH when it can easily be considered the biggest modpack there is.
-There are many new automations that are unlocked in EV, which can now be done with AE2, but this tier is usually seen as lacking content because these automations are instead done in IV.
+There are many new automations that are unlocked in EV, which can now be done with AE2.
+While some of these are often delayed to IV, there is now quite a bit the player can or has to setup in EV.

-This happens because the gate to IV is getting enough Tungstensteel, and the way there is through the tier 2 rocket, which is not a very difficult craft.
+Required are Platinum, Radon (from Thorium), and a small amount of Tungstensteel, to be able to make the T2 rocket.
+Also required in the EV progression are Epoxid, Polyphenylene Sulfide, and Graphene.

+There are further setups that optional but can be quite useful: IC2 nukes, Ore Processing with multiblocks, and general crafting automations.

 Any player can choose to set up AE2 automation in EV, with the main issues being Titanium and power costs, but they can also choose to go to tier 2 planets quickly to automate things in IV instead.
-These are some of the automations that are unlocked in EV, but generally delayed to IV:

-- Epoxy Resin - it’s required to make the circuits used in EV, but batch crafting is enough to get you through the tier.
-In IV, however, the new circuit line also uses Epoxy and an ungodly amount of 90 ZPM circuits are used to make a complete Assembly Line, required for LuV, so automation for this happens there.
-The LuV circuits from EV are never actually needed in EV, and the only 2 that are necessary are used in the IV Circuit Assembler, which needs some IV progression anyways;
-- Indium - This isn’t even used in EV, it is simply an IV material that is unlocked a tier earlier for no necessary reason;
-- Platinum - Processing this is required because it is used in cables and some other things in IV, but the first main wall for it is, again, the ZPM Circuits for the Assembly Line.
-There isn’t much of a need to fully automate Platinum processing in EV, but it is absolutely required in IV.
-- Polyphenylene Sulfide - Used to make all IV and beyond cables, this can also be batch crafted.
-It’s okay to automate it EV, but the main 2 cables used in EV are Platinum and Tungsten, which are usually two IV automations.
-- Tungstensteel Coils - When you have enough Tungstensteel for this, you’re essentially IV.
-Then, in IV, there are two more coil tiers, HSS-G and HSS-S, which I think is just a weird progression.

-Additionally, the Titanium processing is no longer required with a Multiblock Miner in a tier 2 planet, because Titanium Small Ore exists there.
-In the search for Tungstate, Scheelite and other ores, the player will just get enough Titanium to no longer need to process Rutile.
+The Titanium processing is not strictly required anymore once on has a Multiblock Miner in a tier 2 planet, because Titanium Small Ore exists there.
+In the search for Tungstate, Scheelite and other ores, the player might fine they have enough Titanium to no longer need to process Rutile.
+However, the processing lines for Bauxite and Ilmenite are also very useful for Gallium and Tantalum.

-To make EV a proper tier with some length, I believe that the mainframes of this tier should be required in some way while still in EV (the tier 2 rocket, for example), Platinum should also be needed in large amounts before IV is achieved, and the coil progression should also be changed so that EV has more coil types and IV has less.
+A further challenge in EV is to switch from singleblock generators to multiblock generators and in the process most likely from decentralized power to centralized power.

 Main material: Titanium
 Secondary material: Polyethylene